A few disclaimers:

 There is more very clever stuff in there that I didn’t get, like the spiel with his father’s pipes (did Philip K. Dick smoke pipes?), the lop-sided infinity sign of the nudist cult, and more.
 Multi-layered, extremely clever (some would call it too clever by half), it also reminds me very strongly of Lavie Tidhar’s “304, Adolph Hitler Strasse” (from the first Clarkesworld Magazine issue).
 While the Tidhar is more direct and heartfelt, both are highly recommended.

-disguised as a Santa Claus that interacts with its audience, and so learns to both improve its storytelling, and adapt the story to its audience's needs.
-It becomes so good at it too good and totally entrances groups of children with its stories, and worried parents form a mob against it.
-They're literally chasing a ghost one that disappears without even a whiff when no-one looks but the ghost in this machine has come alive, that is, self-conscious.
+Berian Winslow & the Stream of Consciousness Storyteller: the story of a storytelling program — disguised as a Santa Claus — that interacts with its audience, and so learns to both improve its storytelling, and adapt the story to its audience's needs.
+It becomes so good at it — too good — and totally entrances groups of children with its stories, and worried parents form a mob against it.
+They're literally chasing a ghost — one that disappears without even a whiff when no-one looks — but the ghost in this machine has come alive, that is, self-conscious.

 An interesting take on how a self-improving storytelling program might become self-aware, although I suspect cause and effect might be jumbled up here.
 Nevertheless, quite interesting.